Practical randomness amplification and privatisation with implementations on quantum computers: Overview

-An alternative approach is to accept that building such a perfect RNG is challenging, if not practically impossible.
-The objective is then to build a scheme in which an imperfect source of randomness is \textit{amplified} in a way that the output is provably perfectly random and private.
-Following this approach, it is then sufficient to build an imperfect random number generator, the amplification scheme taking care of making the output \textit{provably} perfectly random and private.
-Unfortunately, it is known that an imperfect source of randomness alone can not be amplified using a classical process \cite{santha1986generating}.\footnote{More precisely, one can not amplify a Santha-Vazirani source without added assumptions.} This changes when one has access to quantum resources \cite{colbeck2012free}.
-Indeed, with the addition of a quantum device it is possible to perform \textit{device-independent randomness and privacy amplification}.
-That is, a single imperfect RNG is amplified to generate provably uniform and private numbers \cite{gallego2013full,wojewodka2017amplifying,chung2016general,chung2014physical,Brandao16,ramanathan2015randomness,ramanathan2018generic,Friedman17}.
-The device-independent approach allows to \textit{certify} the random and private nature of the output without the need of modelling the internal functioning of the quantum device, which can be seen as a black box and therefore can be trusted with minimal added assumptions (see \cite{acin2016certified} for a review).
-This is an important feature in the field of quantum technologies, where devices are notoriously noisy and cannot be trusted to function perfectly.
+It is known that an imperfect source of randomness alone can not be amplified using classical processes without making strong assumptions about the source \cite{santha1986generating}.\footnote{More precisely, one can not amplify a Santha-Vazirani source \cite{santha1986generating} without added assumptions, see Sec.\ref{WSR} below.} This changes when one has access to quantum resources \cite{colbeck2012free}.
+Indeed, with the addition of a quantum device it is possible to perform \textit{device-independent randomness amplification and privatisation} \cite{Friedman17}.
+That is, an RNG whose output is neither uniform nor private to the user is amplified to generate provably (near\nobreakdash-)perfect uniform and private numbers \cite{gallego2013full,wojewodka2017amplifying,chung2016general,chung2014physical,Brandao16,ramanathan2015randomness,ramanathan2018generic,Friedman17}.
+The device-independent approach allows to \textit{certify} the random and private nature of the output without the need to model the internal functioning of the quantum device, which can essentially be seen as a black box and therefore requires minimal trust (see \cite{acin2016certified} for a review).
+This is an important feature especially in the field of quantum technologies since quantum hardware is notoriously noisy.